-Although Wexford’s coastline is peppered with wonderful beaches Curracloe has a great reputation as a safe bathing spot.
+Although Wexford’s coastline is peppered with wonderful beaches, Curracloe has a great reputation as a safe bathing spot.
 The area has been developed around the beach as a spot for visitors to enjoy.
-There are also great activities surrounding the beach such as horse rides along the beach, fishing and water sports.
+There are also great activities surrounding the beach, such as horse rides along the shore, fishing and water sports.
 Just north of this beach is where the opening scenes for “Saving Private Ryan” were shot.

 What other coastal spots have we left out?

 Log in with your social accounts: